-The carrying amounts of non-financial assets, other than inventories and deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
-If any such indication exists, then the asset's recoverable amount is estimated by the Group.
-The recoverable amount of intangible assets which are not yet available for use as well as of goodwill and brands with indefinite useful life is estimated at each reporting date.
+The carrying amounts of non-financial assets, other than inventories and deferred tax assets, are reviewed at each balance sheet date to determine whether there is any indication of impairment.
+If any such indication exists, then the asset's recoverable amount is estimated.
+The recoverable amount of intangible assets which are not yet ready for use is assessed at each financial year-end.